decentralized-identity/didcomm.org/gossyp/README.md

 ### Second check (What about Alice?)

 In our scenario, nobody is being particularly proactive about spreading knowledge of the group chat.
 Obviously latency could be decreased by sending `gossyp/1.0/sync` messages proactively &mdash; and some protocols built on gossyp may do exactly that.
 But let's stick with the laissez-faire approach a while longer.
-Suppose at some subsequent time, Alice and Carol have a direct interaction (e.g., about collecting signatures).
+Suppose at some subsequent time, Alice and Carol have a direct interaction (e.g., about our imaginary side-task of collecting signatures).
 Maybe Carol sends a non-gossyp message to Alice, but it has this header on it:

 ```jsonc
   "gossyp": [